 Small Change, Big Impact

 - It’s worth noting that UX design doesn’t necessarily involve a total website redesign.
-Your site may already have highly functional elements which offer perfect UX for your target audience.
+Your site may already have highly functional elements that offer perfect UX for your target audience.
 All your site might really need is a small change here and there in order for the experience to be streamlined.

 For example, placing your navigation bar in an accessible spot at the header of your homepage is a logical choice.
 However, the same should be said about your categories’ naming scheme and sitemap.
 You should use professional outsource digital marketing services in order to get an outsider’s perspective on your UX and content writing style.
 This will give you a much better idea of the current state of your website without making large changes to your UX design which may not even be necessary.